Sanzzdev/Baileysnew/README.md

     msgRetryCounterMap?: MessageRetryMap
     /** width for link preview images */
     linkPreviewImageThumbnailWidth: number
-    /** Should FizzxyBaileys ask the phone for full history, will be received async */
+    /** Should Baileysnew ask the phone for full history, will be received async */
     syncFullHistory: boolean
-    /** Should FizzxyBaileys fire init queries automatically, default true */
+    /** Should Baileysnew fire init queries automatically, default true */
     fireInitQueries: boolean
     /**
      * generate a high quality link preview,